sigrunnsky/book/src/learning/week5/individual.md

 ## Ideation

 * What is the name of your app?
+Packathon
 * What collaborative activity can people do together using your app?
+App where people can collaboritivly pack for group trips.
 * What is the ideal number of concurrent users (must be at least 10 but no more than 40)?
+20 people
 * What skills do people need in order to do this activity?
+They must know how to use a simple web app.
 * Is this activity for fun or for something practical?
+Practical.
 * How can a person see what everyone else is doing?
+There will be a personal packing list for each member of the group and a group packing list for communal things.
+Both of these will be visible to each member unless they choose to make it private.
 * How can a person see the most recent result of everyone's collaborative effort?
+The packing lists will update realtime.
 * What can an admin see (i.e., God's mode)?
+An admin sees what groups there are, and all of the group's settings.
 ## Mockup

 Create a high-fidelity mockup of your app.
 The mockup should contain any